Gun Code

 Gun Code is a 1940 American western film directed by Sam Newfield and starring Tim McCoy, Inna Gest and Carleton Young.
 It was distributed by the independent company PRC which specialized in handling low-budget second features.
 The film's sets were designed by the art director Fred Preble.

-Synopsis
+Plot

 The inhabitants of the town Miller Flats are intimidated by a gang running a protection racket.
 When the parson attempts to rally the townspeople against the gang he is killed by them.
 A marshal comes to town in disguise and joins forces with Betty Garrett the owner of the newspaper to bring down the racket.